RichardSPrins/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  the DOCUMENT OBJECT MODEL is a reference to the page as an object in JS for manipulation, etc.

 2. What is an event?

+  An event is an action the user or some script carries out,

 3. What is an event listener?

+and an event listener is a special funciton that waits for that action to initialize its own code

 4. Why would we convert a NodeList into an Array?

+nodeLists have limited methods to iterate over them compared to arrays, it allows for more flexibility when working for that data

 5. What is a component?

+a re usable modular block of code, html CSS and JS, hat can be pretty much copy and pastedand used in any site or project.

 ### Git Set up